arush-gupta/arush-gupta.github.io/_pages/about.md

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit:  # leave blank to include all the blog posts
 ---

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Hello!
+I am an explorer; I explore ways to understand the world using tools from science, philosophy, history, economics, complex systems, and social dynamics.

+I'm currently listening to: Steal My Thunder (From "Twisters") by Connor Smith

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.